quilime/organelle-monome/README.md

 ### Monome Basic Poly

-Indiviual Monome Keys illuminate when pressed, and trigger the Basic Poly voice patch that shipped with the Organelle.
+Indiviual Monome Keys illuminate when pressed and trigger the Basic Poly voice patch that shipped with the Organelle.

 ### Grid Apps

-Various Grid apps ported to PureData from Aleph via https://github.com/boqs/pd-grid, including
+Various Grid apps examples ported to PureData from Aleph via https://github.com/boqs/pd-grid, including

   - grid
   - kria
   - meadowphysics
   - step
   - whitewhale

+Note: These apps do not make sound, but they could be used as a starting point for other patches.

 ## Uninstall